-Spark is a quarterly publication that uses digital storytelling to share the impact of MSFHR and the people and projects we fund.
+Spark is a digital publication that uses storytelling to share the impact of MSFHR and the people and projects we fund.

 15 years of remarkable impact